Camp Alice/Commissary Hike

 This portion of the hike takes you down through meadows and high-elevation Spruce-Fir and Northern Hardwood forests.
 You'll croass a clear, cold, babbling stream just before entering the clearing at Camp Alice, your first destination on the hike.
 Camp Alice is a historic logging camp and tourist railroad depot.
 From there, tourists would climb to the summit of Mount Mitchell to enjoy the views from the East's highest mountain.

-The road to Camp Alice is maintained for occasional use by park trucks accessing the water station at Camp Alice, and the surface is mostly smooth pea-sized to 2-inch gravel.
+The road to Camp Alice is maintained for occasional use by park trucks accessing the water station located there, and the surface is mostly smooth pea-sized to 2-inch gravel.
 It also roughly parallels a power line right-of-way, so you'll see those occasionally.
 With the road, power lines, and views of the buildings along the ridge, this isn't a wilderness hike, but parts of it can still feel secluded and serene - a lot more so than the summit area trails, at least.

 The forest opens up, and spruces and firs grow along the edges of grassy and fern-filled meadows.
 This slope is directly below the park's restaurant.
 According to one source at the park, that building was originally meant to be a ski lodge.
 The slopes you're looking at were to be the ski slopes.
 Although the skiing would've been great at this high altitude, park officials never figured out how they intended to get vehicles up to the lodge in the snow, so plans for a ski resort were scrapped and the lodge was turned into the present-day restaurant.